 - Make an issue first, whether it be for a bug fix or feature request.
-This helps track the progress and put it on the roadmap appropriatly - See if there are any other tools out there that can solve the problem.
+This helps track the progress and put it on the roadmap appropriately. - See if there are any other tools out there that can solve the problem.
 We don't want to write code just to write code.
-Pylinac should solve a problem that no one else has solved, do it better than existing solutions, or do so openly (vs closed). - Evaluate the work involved.
-This includes reviewing any existing modules or 3rd party tools that can help solve the problem. - Start a new branch for the feature. - Propose the framework.
+Pylinac should solve a problem that no one else has solved, do it better than existing solutions, or do so openly (vs closed).
+If another library already does this, the justification takes more work. - Evaluate the work involved.
+This includes reviewing any existing modules or 3rd party tools that can help solve the problem. - At this point, it looks like you're going to write some code.
+Make sure you have a development environment set up. - Propose the framework.
 This includes making the files and boilerplate for the new module/functions.
-This will allow others to evaluate and make suggestions to the framework before the work actually starts. - · Write the test framework.
-Same as the regular framework but defines the parameters and endpoints for the module - Once the framework is agreed upon the code can start flowing.
+This will allow others to evaluate and make suggestions to the framework before the work actually starts. - Once the framework is agreed upon the code can start flowing.
 Get to it! - If you're unsure, just ask.